centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-protocol-ftp.md

 ## Prerequisites

-User and password to connect to the ftp share.
+The plugin will need a username and password to connect to the FTP share.

 ## Installing the monitoring connector